kevinlizarazo/reportingris4e2022/content/article/2a-eva.md

   like an astronaut on the Moon collecting rock samples to bring back to Earth.
 featured: true
 img: ../../static/images/ris4e-img.jpg
-imgAlt: "#Jacob Richardson and Caroline Kostak discuss Extravehicular Activity teams at Potrillo Volcanic Field in New Mexico, April 2022"
+imgAlt: "#Jacob Richardson and SBU journalism student Lauren Canavan discuss Extravehicular Activity teams at Potrillo Volcanic Field in New Mexico, April 2022"
 tags:
   - Sara Ruberg
 section: Featured